 2. Are you allowed to rent privately or do the site do lettings

 Are you planning on just using the van yourselves, or do you want to allow friends and family to stay, or even rent it out to help cover costs.
-The usage will vary by site – you will find sites that only allow owners and their immediate family, sites that only allow subletting via their own service or (like our site) sites that allow you to sublet yourself or via their own service.
+The usage will vary by site – you will find sites that only allow owners and their immediate family, sites that only allow subletting via their own service or (like our site) sites that allow you to sublet yourself, a property manager or via their own service.

 If you are going to use the sites service you will need to find out what happens in the event of something being damaged or stolen – do they cover this or will you need additional insurance.
 Also do you give you a fixed amount per let or will it vary and how easy is it to take dates back if you change your mind and decide to go to your holiday home when you’ve previously agreed to let them sublet it.